-IoT refers to a network of physical devices (aka. things) that interact with the environment, to collect and exchange data over a network, usually, the internet.
+A network of physical things that sense the environment and exchange data over a network, typically the internet.

 Examples: